haschuele/Overpowered/Code Snippets.md

 ```

 # Use Historical Queue Data to Model Likelihood of Approval for Current Projects
+A "Likelihood of Approval" score was calculated for each project in the current Queue using historical data of completed and withdrawn projects.
+The initial iteration was a simple logistic regression model, shown below.

 ```python
 # Preprocess data for modeling
 import pandas as pd